ruyuanzhang/RZutilpy/pythonnotes.md

 * when setting the none color, please use like mfc='none', not mfc=None

+* For bar figure and log scale in the y axis, use bottom=1 as kwargs otherwise the output path object in pdf are uneditable.

 * to get all children in an axes
 ```
 child = axes.get_children()